This editorial on alcohol enforcement from The Cavalier Daily at the University of Virginia. Posted by permission of the Editor.

 Alcohol Enforcement is Important

 Alcohol is part of the University experience.
-Frat parties, bar hopping and tailgating before football games are just as collegiate as classes and exams.
+Frat parties, bar hopping and tailgating before football games.
+These are as collegiate as classes and exams.
 Then there’s alcohol enforcement.

 The ABC officer, Kevin Davis, began his reign with guns blazing.
 After shutting down late-night drink specials last year, at least 21 alcohol-related arrests occurred over the weekend.
 Bars and fraternities are sleeping with one eye open.